IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/tutorials/project1.rst

 1. Project Setup
 ----------------

+1. Open Blender and switch to the BlenderBIM workspace
-1. Create a new IFC project
+2. Create a new IFC project
-2. Set up project parameters (units, scale, geolocation)
+3. Save it as `project1.ifc` file (and optionally, `project1.blend` file)
-3. Import any necessary custom libraries or templates
+4. Load custom libraries and templates

+.. note:: See :doc:`/users/modeling/starting_new_project` for detailed instructions.

 2. Advanced Wall Creation
 -------------------------